-More of our disadvantaged children will take up the offer of wrap around care to support their families.
+sport, live music, playing an instrument, residentials, etc More of our disadvantaged children will take up the offer of wrap around care to support their families.
 Children's interests will be harvested in the pupil questionnaires and fed back in to extra-curricular activities.
 All disadvantaged children are supported to attend trips and visits which enrich the school curriculum and add to their cultural capital and overall school life.
 Building up resilience and encouraging perseverance within our pupils.
-Staff will help to build positive relationships and connectedness.
+Staff will help to build positive relation- ships and connectedness.
 Staff will enable pupils to engage with emotional regulation strategies.
 The importance of health and well-being will be taught.
 Problem-solving skills will be developed.
-A culture of growth mind set is encouraged.
+A culture of growth mind set is encour- aged.
 Gratitude will be modelled.
 Increase the support for our EAL pupils so that they can make accelerated progress.
 Provide CPD for staff around EAL.
 Work closely with the EAL New Arrivals Team.
+Have two EAL Champions (one teacher and one TA to disseminate training).
+Promote our multi-lingual school as something to be celebrated as opposed to thinking of it as a barrier.
+We use Clicker to support our SEN pupils and Widget to support with both SEN and EAL pupils.

-Buy in to Clicker to support writing.
-For the attendance to increase to 95% and subsequently to meet the national average (96%).
+Γ 1 For the attendance to increase to 95% and subsequently to meet the national average (96%).
 Attendance will be monitored rigorously, with weekly monitoring meetings.
 Also, to decrease the persistent absence still further.
 Attendance remains everyone's responsibility.
-Admin staff to follow procedures in the first instance and call on the first day of absence, following up on the third day. •
+Admin staff to follow procedures in the first instance and call on the first day of absence, following up on the third day.
 Teaching staff will keep the headteacher and office admin staff informed if a pupil has been absent for more than 3 days.
 Pupil voice continues to be captured via the register upon return to school from a period of absence.
-The headteacher will conduct a home visit if school has received a message or call from the parents of the absent pupil.
+The headteacher will conduct a home visit if absence raises concerns around a pupil.
 Patterns in attendance will be analysed and actions put in place to help attendance improve.
 Our Broomhill ambassadors continue in their pastoral role and promote the pupil voice.
+Families will be praised for any improvement in attendance, no matter how small and support will be offered to help the family improve still further.
 To ensure that there is open communication as well as a supportive approach to improving attendance.
 Expectations will be raised.
 The Headteacher will continue to have half-termly meetings with the LA Attendance Officer and attend network meetings.
 Consistency in the retention of key knowledge across all subjects.
 SLT will work on strategies to improve retention and recall across every subject.

 Pupils will be consistent in remembering the learning that has been taught across every subject.
+A visit for our school improvement partner will evidence furtherance in this area for improvement.
 To ensure a high-quality offer for our high needs and disadvantaged pupils.
 Pupils in The Burton Hub will have an enhanced curriculum offer and will have a qualified teacher to do their learning with them to ensure Quality First Teaching.
 Pupils in The Burton Hub will be taught phonics every day.
-Pupils in The Burton Hub will reintegrate with their peers every afternoon for social interaction and wellbeing.
+Pupils in The Burton Hub will re- integrate with their peers every afternoon for social interaction and well- being.
+Disadvantaged pupils' outcomes will be scrutinised in Pupil Premium meetings with teachers half-termly and the gap will close between their outcomes and others.